brandur/sorg/content/fragments/mongo-partitioning.md

 tractable on a different system.

-A few days ago I needed a way of partitioning a data set (specifically, our idempotency keys) so that each segment could be worked independently by N workers.
+A few days ago I needed a way of partitioning a data set (specifically, our idempotency keys) so that _N_ workers could independenty work each segment.
 A common/easy way to do this is to simply modulo by the number of partitions and have each worker switch off the result:

 ``` ruby
 # number of partitions